Image of blue Buffalo Rehab Logo

 2. Add Exercises

 The tip above is great to help you feel better, but you need to get back to your day-to-day and hobbies, too.
 That’s why it’s important to choose exercises that can build strength and flexibility in key areas.
-Exercises that improve flexibility, strength, and balance is the best place to start.
+Exercises that improve flexibility, strength, and balance in areas that support your knee are the best place to start.

 3. Strengthen and Stretch

-Hip strengthening exercises (the glutes), knee strengthening exercises (the quadriceps muscle), as well as ankle strengthening, is important to protect the knee and allow it to heal.
-Stretching exercises should target the calf, hamstrings, and hip flexors are important to prevent the knee from compensating.
+Hip (the glutes), knee (the quadriceps muscle), and ankle strengthening exercises are important to protect the knee and allow it to heal.
+Stretching exercises targeting the calf, hamstrings, and hip flexors are important to prevent the knee from compensating.

 4. Weight Management